 Neighborhoods throughout Cleveland, OH.

-The Cancer Center Pilot Project consists of two complimentary projects.
+The Smoking Cessation Among Low-Income Cleveland Residents Pilot Study consists of two complimentary projects.
 Project 1 is known as the CWRU Tobacco Interview Study and Project 2 is referred to as the 2-1-1 Smoking Cessation Study.

 - Project 1: CWRU Tobacco Interview Study

 - Qualitative interviews were conducted with current smokers and former smokers who have quit in the past three years.
 We recruited individuals who fit into either of these categories.

 - Part 1- Qualitative interviews were conducted with individuals who have called 2-1-1 United Way of Greater Cleveland for information pertaining to smoking cessation services.